kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

     difficulty=2
 ```

 Now the ConfigMap can be added into the container as a volume.
-By changing a value, like maxplayers in this case, and applying the ConfigMap the changes would be reflected in that volume.
+By changing a value, like "maxplayers" in this case, and applying the ConfigMap the changes would be reflected in that volume.

 {% include_relative exercises/2_05.html %}